To export audit logs and usage reports to Google BigQuery, you need to set up a BigQuery Export configuration in the Google Admin console.

 How data is propagated and retained

-Set up BigQuery in the Admin console
+Set up BigQuery Export configuration

 From the Admin console Home page, go to Reports.

 - On the left, scroll down and click BigQuery Export.